DART Underground: Opposition

 During 2010 there was opposition to the project in Dublin's East Wall area, where the tunnel would have begun and where tunnelling operations were planned to be located.
 Complaints were exacerbated by the suggestion that, while they would have had to endure the disturbance created by the tunneling works, East Wall residents would not gain anything from the project as they would not have easy access to a DART station - since they were roughly halfway (20 minutes walk) between the Clontarf Road and Docklands stations.
 Complaints were also raised by residents at a Western entrance to the tunnel, at Inchicore.

-In late 2017, developers expressed concern that planned developments near Pearse Street Station were declined permission on the basis of their potential impact on the proposed DART Underground project.
+In late 2017, developers expressed concern that planned developments near Pearse Station were declined permission on the basis of their potential impact on the proposed DART Underground project.

 Possible routes and stations

 If routed as originally proposed, the existing (single) DART line would be replaced by two DART lines forming a rough "X" shape - with an intersection at Pearse Station.

 The first of these lines would begin to the north-east of the city in Howth/Malahide, follow the existing DART line to Clontarf Road station, before diverging into a tunnel which would ultimately emerge close to the Inchicore railway works grounds.
 A second line would follow the existing southern DART line from Bray/Greystones to Connolly Station, from which it would diverge on a line to Maynooth station in Kildare.

 If following this plan, underground platforms would be added to the existing over-ground platforms at Spencer Dock station, Pearse station, and Stephen's Green station.
 New stations would also be built close to Christ Church (underground) and Inchicore (overground).

 As of 2018, no route was confirmed and no station developments were planned or funded.
 Additional assessment (of both routes and stations) was proposed to be undertaken between 2018 and 2027.

 As of 2021, Jacobs Engineering were reportedly charged with devising route options for the line, with no direction to "adhere to the previously alignment" or "location of new stations required [if any]".